seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 15) Difference between grep and egrep?
 16) How to check what process is running?
 17) Difference between ping and telnet?
-18)How do you check memory usage in linux ?
+18) How do you check memory usage in linux ?
 19) basic linux command
 20) linux basic commands
-21)lsblk
+21) lsblk
-22)mount a vol to instance via commands?
+22) mount a vol to instance via commands?
-23)What is the purpose of mount command?
+23) What is the purpose of mount command?
-24)How can I check memory by using which command?
+24) How can I check memory by using which command?
-25)I have a file, where it is we don't know how you can identify it?
+25) I have a file, where it is we don't know how you can identify it?
-26)just your are searching www.google.com, in the backend what its going on?
+26) just your are searching www.google.com, in the backend what its going on?
-27)How much of a rating is given in Linux?
+27) How much of a rating is given in Linux?
-28)What is the swipe space command?
+28) What is the swipe space command?
 29) Can you tell me the SMTP port number?
 30) Can you please tell me if the particular port number is running or not?
 31) Have you used the SED command?